 Emotional Intelligence and Play

-Play serves as a crucial laboratory for emotional development.
-Through play, children develop what psychologists call “emotional literacy” - the ability to recognize, understand, and manage emotions.
-Research demonstrates that children who engage in regular role-playing activities show:
+Play is a key way children develop emotionally.
+Through play, children learn “emotional literacy” - the ability to recognize, understand, and manage emotions.
+Research shows that children who engage in regular role-playing activities develop:

 - Better emotional regulation